Skip to content

 Crypto Portfolios

-Betterment now offers crypto portfolios for investors who want digital asset exposure.
-You can allocate between 5% and 50% of a dedicated crypto goal to a diversified basket of cryptocurrencies.
+Betterment offers crypto portfolios for investors who want digital asset exposure, allocating between 5% and 50% of a dedicated crypto goal to a basket of cryptocurrencies.
+The crypto portfolio carries an additional annual fee and the holdings are not SIPC-insured.
+For new investors, establish your core portfolio foundation before exploring this option.

-Betterment vs. Wealthfront
+Betterment vs Wealthfront

 FeatureBettermentWealthfront